 1. Copy Previous Survey and Add Follow-Up Questions

 We will start by copying the previous survey and adding the follow-up questions we wish to ask of returning respondents.

 It's best to have these follow-up questions on a page or pages that follow the previous survey's questions.

-That's it for this step; we'll return to this survey later to set up the pre-population and logic.
+That's it for this step; we will return to this survey later to set up the pre-population and logic.

 2. Export the Raw Data from Previous Survey

-Now, because we want the data from last years' responses, we need to export the data from last years' survey using the CSV/Excel option on the Export tab of last years' survey.
-Because we used an Email Campaign last year, we'll select the option to Include Email Invitation & Contact Fields.
+Now, because we want the data from last year's responses, we need to export the data from last year's survey using the CSV/Excel option on the Export tab of last year's survey.
+Because we used an Email Campaign last year, we will select the option to Include Email Invitation & Contact Fields.

 3. Prepare the Data File to Upload to the New Survey

-The data file we'll be using in our example is below.
-At a minimum you'll have each respondents' email address and, if they're returning respondents, their data from last year.
+The data file we will be using in our example is below.
+At a minimum you will have each respondent's email address and, if they're returning respondents, their data from last year.
 For the Email Campaign pre-population method there is a max of 10 fields available for uploading and pre-populating.
-If this does not meet your needs, SurveyGizmo account admin users can create Custom Fields as part of our Email List feature.
+If this does not meet your needs, SurveyGizmo Account Administrator users can create Custom Fields as part of our Contact List feature.
 Or check out our Login/Password Pre-population method.